hamish-milne/PolyLang/README.md

 ## Conditionals

-Conditionals use 'verbal' syntax, like Python or Lua:
+Conditionals use 'verbal' syntax, like Lua:

 ```python
 if a and b then